walakaka77/the-wriggley-farm/_posts/design/2024-08-09-what-do-worms-eat.md

 ### Managing Bedding Based on Environment

-Bedding plays a crucial role in maintaining a healthy worm bin, and how you manage it should depend on your local environment and the species of worms you're raising:
+[Worm bedding](/vermicomposting/worm-bedding-materials/) plays a crucial role in maintaining a healthy [worm bin](/vermicomposting/choosing-the-correct-vermiculture-bin/), and how you manage it should depend on your local environment and the [species of worms](/vermicomposting/best-species-vermicomposting/) you're raising: